ev2900/OpenSearch_kNN_Vector_Search/README.md

 [![Launch CloudFormation Stack](https://sharkech-public.s3.amazonaws.com/misc-public/cloudformation-launch-stack.png)](https://console.aws.amazon.com/cloudformation/home#/stacks/new?stackName=open-search-kNN&templateURL=https://sharkech-public.s3.amazonaws.com/misc-public/OpenSearch_kNN_Vector_Search.yaml)

-The stack will deploy an Amazon OpenSearch domain and a Cloud9 environment with this GitHub repository downloaded on it.
+The stack will deploy an Amazon OpenSearch domain and a Cloud9 environment with this GitHub repository downloaded.
 You can update and run the python script in the Cloud9 environment

-The only parts of the Python script that need to updated before running is the section below
+The only parts of the Python script that need to updated before running it is the section below

 ```
 # Configure re-usable variables for Opensearch domain URL, user name and password